The New Vocabulary

 - Re-entry vs. COVID-19: Move back into business in a new way with intentionality, working in a new, more effective way.

-- Lessons learned vs. diagnosing cases: Look at the crisis as a mirror that reveals the strengths, weaknesses, opportunities and threats of doing business the “normal” way.
+- Lessons learned vs. recognizing cases: Look at the crisis as a mirror that reveals the strengths, weaknesses, opportunities and threats of doing business the “normal” way.
 You may discover that the old, “normal” way of running your business was not as effective as it could be and that you were not prepared for a crisis.
-Diagnose weak methodologies and replace them with new processes.
+Recognize weak methodologies and replace them with new processes.

 - Index communication, training, shared leadership or innovation vs. index case: Indexing is the moment that you realized that the things you are now doing differently are the things you should have been doing all along.
 These measures are the “new normal” for the future.